atremblay/obsidian-math/Calculus/Taylor's theorem.md

 $$g(x)=\sum_{i=0}^n \frac{f^{(i)}(a)(x-a)^i}{i!}$$

 Same expectations apply.
-Arround $a$ we expect that $g(x)$ will be a good approximator.
+Around $a$ we expect that $g(x)$ will be a good approximator.
 The more terms you add to the polynomial, the better the approximation will be, generally, the further away from $a$ you can go.

 # Multivariable
 This is surprisingly easy to do the same thing for a multivariate function $f: \mathbb{R}^n \rightarrow \mathbb{R}$